 Website copywriters sometimes get so excited about their products and services that they try to talk about too many things at once.
 The result becomes a jumbled mess that makes it hard for your prospect to focus.

 Take this example from a small construction company.
 The copy on their About page is convoluted because it tries to talk about all their services at once.

 Instead, focus on one big idea at a time.
 Each page on your website should cover a single topic.
 Within that page, make sure there are separate headings and paragraphs to separate your thoughts.

 We don’t read; we scan.
-According to a study from Nielsen, only 16 percent of people read web copy word-for word.
-When writing for the web, make sure your copy is scannable, so people get the gist of your message even if they don’t read everything.
+According to a study from Nielsen, only 16 percent of people read web copy word-for-word.
+When writing for your web design, make sure your copy is scannable, so people get the gist of your message even if they don’t read everything.